openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

             DISPLAY "Found".
 ```

-The code above will search the alphabetically-sorted list of state name.
+The code above will search the alphabetically-sorted list of names.
 If it found the content of PEOPLE-SEARCH-DATA, it will DISPLAY "Found", otherwise, it will DISPLAY "Not found".

 ## Lab